zhangbsn-gt/developer.gov.sg/collections/_technologies/analytics/vas.md

 - **Exchange** video data and analytics expertise across the whole-of-government (WOG).
 - **Expand** the video sensor network and insights derived.

-The key components of VAS are:
+<br>The key components of VAS are:

 **Media Hub (video sharing platform)**
 - Supports the upload, playback, search, request, and sharing of videos.